mosip/documentation/docs/registration-client.md

 ## Data protection

-* We store registration packets and synced data in the client machine.
+* The registration packets and synced data are stored in the client machine.
-* Most of the synced data are stored in the derby DB.
+* Most of the synced data are stored in the Derby DB.
 Derby DB is encrypted with the bootpassword.
 * Derby DB boot password is encrypted with machine TPM key and stored under `.mosipkeys/db.conf`.
 * Synced UI-SPEC/script files are saved in plain text under registration client working directory.
 During sync, SPEC/script file hash is stored in derby and then the files are saved in the current working directory.
 Everytime the file is accessed by the client performs the hash check.
 * Synced pre-registration packets are encrypted with TPM key and stored under configured directory.